Godwari dialect

 Godwari is a dialect of Marwari (Rajasthani) spoken in Godwar region of Rajasthan.

 It is spoken between Ahor Tehsil of Jalore to Bali tehsil of Pali district.

 Bisaldev raso is written in Godwari.

+Folksong sing by ladies on the first day of wedding ritual.
+On this Day the groom sits on Path and all the household and relative do Tilak to him and it is starting of Marriage in This Region.